taeksuu/taeksuu.github.io/_pages/about.md

 ---

 I'm an undergraduate student majoring in Industrial Engineering and Computer Science and Engineering in Seoul National University.
 I'm planning to graduate Feb of 2023.
-Currently, I'm doing my full-time internship in SNU Vision Computing Lab with [Hanbyul Joo](https://jhugestar.github.io).
+Currently, I'm doing my full-time internship in SNU Visual Computing Lab with [Hanbyul Joo](https://jhugestar.github.io).